jnice-81/hbm_scal_public/ReadMe.txt

-- There is a build of kernel_scal_hbm.cpp targeting the xilinx u280 xdma fpga.
+- There is a build of kernel_scal_hbm.cpp targeting the xilinx u280 xdma fpga in the build/ folder
-- Use make host to build the host executable
+- Use make host to build the host executable (help appears when calling make without arguments)